 There are many things to consider before you make the right choice.
 In order to find the best fit for your family, start by narrowing down priorities.
 Make a list of must haves in a home.
 Be clear with your real estate agent on needs and price.
 Make sure your agent knows if you are considering buying rural property for income potential.
 Once you start looking for homes make sure you do your research and consider the following items:

 First, find out the water quality in the home, as most rural homes have private wells.
 It is suggested to get a water test completed before making an offer.
 Check with your county health department to see if they offer water testing.
 Also its important to know if the well will generate enough water.
-A larger family could create more of a demand that the previous homeowners.
+A larger family could create more of a demand then the previous homeowners.
 Get a flow rate and overall capacity test completed.
 Older wells tend to be shallower and can be less reliable in dry weather.
 Also it is important to find out the age, depth and type of well.

 If the property relies on a well for water, it most likely will have a septic system.
 Generally, there is no way to know if the previous owner maintained the system.
 For this reason, have the septic system inspected in order to save big repair costs or headaches down the road.
 Most septic companies can offer helpful maintenance tips after the inspection is completed.
 Good news is that simple care and inexpensive maintenance processes can keep your septic system running for decades.